deskreject/music_data/code/data_creation/00_README.md

 - my attempts at getting a spotify API access script.
 Issue stopped at was that I get a hard request limit at 5000 requests
 - Alessio managed to batch his requests in his script, which I haven't implemented in mine

+# 2504_spotify_sample_ivan_acoustic_chars
+- Code to generate a sample of spotify ids to test whether the soundstats guy actually can deliver the audio characteristics we need for our analysis.

 # path_speficiation.py:
 - a helper script for my spotify access.
 Doesn't work well, might delete